nestcollective/si2017-dev-ch/README.md

 - Create validations for the form fields
 - On the user card, make the email links fully functional (click to send an email)
-- Make the search bar usefull by implementing user filtering
+- Make the search bar useful by implementing user filtering
 - Upload a user photo
 - Click on the card to access a user profile page